ShiCheng-Lu/VillagerRefresher/README.md

 # VillagerRefresher
 refresh villager trades until a good one appear

+## Usage:
+1. edit main.py `desired_enchantments` variable for enchantmen and price wanted
+2. in game, set up tripwire connected to a piston connected to the villager workspace
-run main.py\
+3. run main.py
-open a librarian trade menu (needs to have a enchanted book)\
+4. open the trade menu
-press backspace\
+5. press "/"
-watch the magic\
-wait

-you might need to pip install some modules
+## pip requirements:

-Pillow or PIL\
+- Pillow or PIL
-PyAutoGUI\
-PyDirectInput\
-PyGetWindow\
-keyboard\
+- PyAutoGUI
+- PyDirectInput
+- PyGetWindow
+- keyboard